 - Whether Mr Burns’ email of 6 January was “acting effectively”

-Although Richards L.J, giving the lead judgment, thought this cased turned on it’s own facts the decision does give some guidance on the application of section 10(7) requests.
+Although Richards L.J, giving the lead judgment, thought this case turned on its own facts the decision does give some guidance on the application of section 10(7) requests.

 On the first issue his Lordship found that an unanswered section 10(7) request creates a continuing state of affairs i.e. as soon as the defaulting surveyor responds effectively to the requests, even if it is outside the 10-day period, that brings to an end the serving surveyor’s ability to make an ex-parte award.
 In his Lordship’s words: